parthenon-hpc-lab/parthenon/doc/sphinx/src/interface/metadata.rst

    pointwise.

 For any type of topology, the flag ``Metadata::Fine`` can be set which causes the field to have twice the resolution of normal fields.
+These fields should be able to be specified for output, undergo ghost exchange, etc. but much of this has not been carefully tested. **As a result, ``Fine`` fields should be handled with care in downstream codes and carefully checked to make sure they are behaving as expected.**

 Variable Behaviors
 ------------------